 So this is Martinique, I thought.

-Fortunate for us, we hit Martinique during Carnival week
+Fortunately for us, we hit Martinique during Carnival week.

 Our plan was to take our dingy to the village of Sainte Anne, grab a taxi to the capital Fort de France and witness the main Carnival celebration.
-To our delight we had sailing vessel Delphinus with us.
-Brits Paul, Jane and 13-year-old Lily (three year veteran cruisers) shared a taxi with hubby, my daughter, crewmember Eve and me.
+To our delight, we had sailing vessel Delphinus with us.
+Brits Paul, Jane, and Lily shared a taxi with hubby, my daughter, crewmember Eve and me.

 Before leaving for the town, crewmember Eve did makeup and hair for Lily and our daughter, Sienna.
-Sienna dressed up as a princess pirate sporting a princess dress, dragon tattoo, hook for a hand and a pirate hat.
+Sienna dressed up as a princess pirate sporting a princess dress, a dragon tattoo, hook for a hand, and a pirate hat.
 Lily and Eve went down the subtler makeup and tattoo route.

 Every day the Carnival colors change.
 We later learned that the following day colors were black and white.
-Once you know the colors you can dress any way that you want – you can be scary, dress as the opposite sex or create a costume that’s sexy or simple.
-There are no rules to the costumes!
+Once you know the colors you can dress any way that you want – you can be scary, dress as the opposite sex, or create a costume that’s sexy or simple.
+There are no rules for the costumes!

 Getting caught up in the excitement of the day we all piled into the taxi forgetting to ask what the fare would amount to.
 After twenty minutes of driving and noticing that the fare was over 60 euros with at least twenty more miles to go, we had an emergency meeting.